1 x tin loaf

 This is a sumptuous and festive loaf, perfect for Christmas platters and sharing with family and friends.
+But I love it so much, I now make it all year round.
+The nuts and seeds are highly nutritious and provide extra fibre which helps to support our digestion and can also help us feel full until lunch time.
 It keeps really well if you want to make it ahead of time.

 - 7g fast action yeast

 - 400g (gluten free) brown flour

 - 1 tsp caraway seeds

 - 100g mixed nuts and seeds – ideally soaked overnight

 - 1 medium carrot, grated